Lot 46 – A Restoration Success Story

 As a result of a long history of abuse from a combination of clearing, grazing, and oil palm cultivation, the property required extensive restoration.
 When we bought the property vegetation was in varying states of disturbance and succession, including remnant vegetation, secondary regrowth, and continually cleared/disrupted land.

 Between 2010 and 2014, Rainforest Rescue restored the property through our Daintree Plant a Rainforest Project.
-Over 37,000 trees were planted and as weeds were removed, another 59,000 will naturally regenerate.
+Over 40,000 trees were planted and as weeds were removed, another 50,000 or so naturally regenerated.

 Our Restoration efforts have achieved significant conservation outcomes consistent with the objectives outlined in the Australian Government’s Biodiversity Conservation Strategy 2010 – 2030 along with other state and regional strategies.